AmandaArenales/Using_GitHub/README.md

 To solve this, I did the steps below:

-  1. Open the “gib bash” command line.
+  1. Open the *git bash* command line.
   2. Create the `helloworld.py` file through the command line using nano.

   2.1 Created the local repository and added the helloworld.py using the commands: